aionescu01/MODBD/backend/README.md

 # Backend Service

-This is a microservice for managing the DB for our Taxi company.
+This is a microservice for managing the backend components of our Taxi company.